drclaw1394/perl-error-show/README.md

     Error string, as per `die` and `warn`, containing file and line number.
 These are extracted from the string error to locate context.

-    The output message after a the context is this string,
+    The output message after the context is this string,

 - 2. An reference to an array containing results from `caller`